What is Debate Writing?

 Types of Debate

-A Debate comes in various forms, each with its own rules, structure, and objectives.
+A debate comes in various forms, each with its own rules, structure, and objectives.
 Let's explore some of the common types of debate:

-- Traditional Debate: This is the classic style of debate where two teams, argue for or against a proposition.
+- Traditional Debate: This is the classic style of debate where two teams argue for or against a proposition.
 The traditional debate follows specific rules and formats, such as the British Parliamentary or American Parliamentary style.

 - Lincoln-Douglas Debate: This style focuses on one-on-one debates.
 The format involves a single affirmative speaker and a single negative speaker engaging in cross-examination.